JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 3. The Thing submits the MUD-URL to the previously discovered URI.
     To do so, it performs a CoAP request to the discovered URI with the POST method.
     The MUD-URL is contained as the message payload in this request using one of the content formats defined in {{general_payloads}}.
-    Receivers MAY limit their accepted Content-Formats to ones with an authentication level.
+    Receivers MAY allow limiting the accepted Content-Formats to ones that provide some level of authenticity for the MUD-URL using policies.
+    However, implementations MUST also support unauthenticated MUD-URL transmissions if no policy forbids it.
 <!-- TODO message response/response code indicating success? -->

 <!-- TODO advantages/disadvantages? -->